Student Visa Interview: Common Denial Reasons, Appeals Guide & FAQs

 • Proofreading: Proofread your letter carefully before submitting it to ensure there are no errors in grammar or spelling.

-Strengthening Your Visa Appeal with Supporting Documents
+Strengthening Your Visa Appeal With Supporting Documents

 An appeal letter for a rejected visa application is most powerful when accompanied by documents that address the reason for denial.
 Here’s a breakdown of common reasons for rejection and the kind of documents that can help your case: